JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 ### Which functions are vectorized?

-As an aside, this example illustrates an annoyance with the vectorized style:
+As an aside, this example illustrates an annoyance with the vectorized style: you have to *decide in advance* whether a given function `f(x)` will also be applied elementwise to arrays, and either write it specially or define a corresponding elementwise method.

-* You have to decide *in advance* whether a given function `f(x::Number)` will also be applied elementwise to arrays, and define a corresponding elementwise method.
+(Even if a function *accepts* an array argument `x` — our function `f` accepts any `x` type, and in Matlab or R there is no distinction between a scalar and a 1-element array — doesn't mean it will *work* elementwise for an array unless you write the function with that in mind.)

 For library functions like `sqrt`, this means that the library authors have to guess at which functions should have vectorized methods, and users